softwaresaved/automated_testing/README.md

 ### FABBER

+As another example of regression testing in practice, let's look at [FABBER](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FABBER).

-[FABBER](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FABBER) is a C++ code developed by the University of Oxford to process MRI images and to help the recognition of blood flow patterns in the brain and measure brain activity.
+FABBER is a C++ code developed by the University of Oxford to process medical images, and to help the recognition of blood flow patterns in the brain and to measure brain activity.
 It is invoked from within a set of shell scripts called BASIL.

-The Software Sustainability Institute were asked to [propose how FABBER could be redesigned to be more modular and extensible](http://www.software.ac.uk/blog/2014-10-17-magnetic-imaging-software-now-fabberlously-easy-use).
-As part of this work, one of their consultants did some rapid prototyping to demonstrate their suggestions, but, to ensure they didn't introduce any bugs, the consultant developed a regression test harness.
+The Software Sustainability Institute were asked to [propose how FABBER could be redesigned to be more modular and extensible](http://www.software.ac.uk/blog/2014-10-17-magnetic-imaging-software-now-fabberlously-easy-use)

+As part of this work, one of their consultants did some rapid prototyping to demonstrate their suggestions, but, to ensure they didn't introduce any bugs, the consultant developed a regression test framework.

-The consultant edited the BASIL shell scripts that invoked FABBER so they could capture the input files and command-line parameters passed into FABBER from BASIL, and to capture the output files from FABBER.
+The consultant edited the BASIL shell scripts that invoked FABBER, so they could capture the input files and command-line parameters passed into FABBER from BASIL, and, likewise, to capture the output files from FABBER.

-The consultant then worked through BASIL tutorials that invoked FABBER to capture sets of input files, command-line parameters and output files.
-These served as the test oracle.
+The consultant then worked through BASIL tutorials that invoked FABBER, so they could capture sets of input files, command-line parameters and output files.
+These then served as the test oracle.

-They used a simple shell script-based regression test framework that checked for the existence of output files and compared expected to actual files using the `diff` command.
+The consultant used a shell script-based regression test framework that checked for the existence of output files, and compared expected files to actual files using the `diff` command.

 One reason for the consultant using a regression test framework is that they were not a bioinformatician.
-There was no way they could assess the scientific correctness of FABBER's outputs, but the regression test framework meant that they could detect whether or not they had changed its behaviour.
+There was no way they could assess the scientific correctness of FABBER’s outputs, but the regression test framework meant that they could detect whether or not they had changed its behaviour.

 ### TPLS (Two-phase Level Set)

-[TPLS](http://sourceforge.net/projects/tpls/), from The University of Edinburgh and University College Dublin is an innovative Fortran code for modelling complex fluid flows, and which provides effective computational fluid dynamics analysis for academia and industry.
-TPLS runs on both Linux clusters and [ARCHER](http://www.archer.ac.uk).
+[TPLS](http://sourceforge.net/projects/tpls/), Two-phase Level Set, from The University of Edinburgh and University College Dublin is an innovative Fortran code for modelling complex fluid flows, and which provides effective computational fluid dynamics analysis for academia and industry.
+TPLS runs on both Linux clusters and on the [ARCHER](http://www.archer.ac.uk) super-computer.

 The Software Sustainability Institute [worked with TPLS](http://software.ac.uk/blog/2014-11-07-improved-code-archer-hits-target) to make it more usable and configurable.
-To ensure that no bugs were introduced during this refactoring, the Institute's consultant created a test oracle by running TPLS with sets of input parameters and saving its output files (TPLS has no input files).
+To ensure that no bugs were introduced during this refactoring, the Institute's consultant created a test oracle by running TPLS with sets of input parameters and saving its output files.
+TPLS has no input files.

 A regression test framework was written in Python, using numpy, to compare TPLS output files to those of the test oracle.
-As the output files contained logging-related meta-data these parts of the files were compared only in terms of the number of lines.
-The numerical data was compared using a numpy function, `numpy.allclose`, that, like `assert_almost_equal` compares multi-dimensional data for equality to within a given tolerance, which was valuable given that TPLS produces subtly different results depending on the number of processes it runs with or whether it is running on a Linux cluster or ARCHER.
+As the output files contained logging-related meta-data, these parts of the files were compared only in terms of the number of lines they had.
+The numerical data was compared using a numpy function, `numpy.allclose`, that, like `assert_almost_equal` compares multi-dimensional data for equality to within a given tolerance.
+This was essential given that TPLS produces subtly different results depending on the number of processors it runs on, or whether it is running on a Linux cluster or ARCHER.

 ## Conclusions

-To conclude, I'll describe ways in which the regression test recipe can be customised, discuss some of its limitations and sum up the key points of this guide.
+To conclude, I'll describe ways in which the regression test recipe can be customised, discuss some of its limitations and sum up key points of this guide.

 ### Customise the recipe

-What we have presented is a recipe, not a set of hard-and-fast rules.
+What I have presented is a recipe, not a set of hard-and-fast rules.
 It can to be customised to the needs of testing individual codes.

 In our example, we are running the code we are testing as part of the regression test framework.
 In many cases, this will not be possible.
 For example, TPLS is run on ARCHER via ARCHER's job submission system.
 To invoke this from within Python would make the regression test framework unnecessarily complex.
-So, for TPLS, the regression test framework implemented the comparisons between the expected output data files of the test oracle and the actual output data files from a run of TPLS.
+For TPLS, the regression test framework implemented the comparisons between the expected output data files of the test oracle and the actual output data files from a run of TPLS.
 A developer was required to run TPLS to create the actual output data files, before running the regression test framework.

-Likewise, if we wanted to introduce regression tests for interactive or GUI-based programs, this approach could be adopted.
+Likewise, if we wanted to introduce regression tests for interactive or graphical-user interface-based programs, a similar approach could be adopted.
 A developer could follow a manual test script to create the output data files, then a regression test framework could be run to compare these to the test oracle.

 As we saw for EPCC's oncology project, using a complete data set may be unfeasible.
-So we may want to use a subset of our data, or a simplified data set, to create a test oracle.
+We may want to use a subset of our data, or a simplified data set, to create a test oracle.

-As an alternative to creating the test oracle from running our code at the outset, we might create the test oracle from experimental data.
+As an alternative to creating the test oracle from running our code, we can create the test oracle from experimental data.
 Or, we might want to use analytical solutions, results we have computed mathematically.
-This can be useful when implementing new algorithms from scratch, as it ensures that our code produces, and continues to produce, correct results.
+This can be useful when implementing new algorithms from scratch, as it ensures that our code produces, and continues to produce, the expected results.

 ### Limitations

-Our regression test framework does have some limitations.
+Regression testing does have some limitations.
 It does not test each individual function, method or class, only the code as a whole.
 To test these individually is the remit of unit tests.

-Nor are they guaranteed to test all parts of the code.
-Test coverage tools can provide information on what parts of our code are, or are not, executed when we run our tests.
+Nor are regression tests guaranteed to test all parts of the code.
+Test coverage tools can provide information on what parts of our code are, or are not, executed when we run our regression tests.

-And, they do not test scientific correctness.
-To test this is the remit of unit and system tests, though regression tests can serve as the starting point for introducing tests for scientific correctness, by both the use of analytical solutions within a test oracle, and test functions which read output files and check the data for scientific correctness, as defined by a researcher.
+Most importantly, regression tests do not test scientific correctness.
+This the remit of unit and system tests, though regression tests can serve as the starting point for introducing tests for scientific correctness, by both the use of analytical solutions within a test oracle, and test functions which read output files and check the data for scientific correctness, as defined by a researcher.

 Regression tests also can serve as a starting point for introducing unit tests.
-When working with FABBER, the consultant added C++ code to log the input values and return values from their functions.
-They then ran the FABBER code via the BASIL tutorials and wrote CppUnit unit tests to call these values with the input values that had been logged and to check that the output values were equal to the return values that had been logged.
-Removing the logging code restored FABBER to its original state, and they were left with an initial set of unit tests for some of FABBER's functions.
+When working with FABBER, the consultant added C++ code to log the input values to and return values from FABBER's C++ functions.
+They then ran the FABBER code, via the BASIL tutorials, and wrote unit tests in CppUnit to call these functions with the input values that had been logged, and to check that the return values were equal to the return values that had been logged.
+Removing the logging code restored FABBER to its original state, and the consultant was left with an initial set of unit tests for some of FABBER's functions.

 ### Key points

-Automated tests can be written just once, but run many times, freeing us to do innovative activities, such as research!
+Automated tests can be written just once, but run many times, freeing us up to focus on innovative activities, such as research!
 In this guide, I presented a recipe to introduce regression tests:

 * Create a test oracle with our expected outputs for sets of input files and parameters.
 * Write regression tests which run our code, and compares the actual outputs to the expected outputs of the test oracle.
-* Run the regression tests regularly or after every change to the code.
+* And, run the regression tests regularly or after every change to the code.

-Regression tests can help new developers on research projects, developers who may know how to design, develop, refactor and optimise software but may lack the domain knowledge required to validate that the outputs are scientifically correct.
-So long as a researcher has validated the outputs used to create the test oracle, the developer can refactor, optimise and tidy the software, with some confidence that they are not undermining its scientific correctness.
+Regression tests can help new developers on research projects, developers who know how to develop, refactor and optimise code but may lack the domain knowledge required to validate that the outputs are scientifically correct.

+If a researcher validates the outputs used to create the test oracle, then a developer can develop, refactor, and optimise the code, with confidence that they are not undermining its scientific correctness.

-Regression tests provide us with a way to ensure that when we refactor, fix, extend, tidy, optimise or parallelise our code we don't accidently introduce a bug as we do so, and, if we do introduce a bug, then to quickly spot this.
-They act as a safety net for our development.
+Regression tests provide us with a way to ensure that when we refactor, fix, extend, tidy, optimise or parallelise our code we do not accidently introduce a bug as we do so, and, if we do introduce a bug, then to help us to spot this quickly.

+They act as a valuable safety net for our development.

 ## Acknowledgements, copyright and licence